-- Assist doctors in identifying and treating of bone fractures.
+- Assist doctors in identifying and treating bone fractures

 - View, monitor or diagnose joint injuries and infections, arthritis, artery blockages, abdominal pain.

-- Detection and diagnosis of cancer, although usually computed tomography (CT) or MRI is better at defining the extent and the nature of a suspected cancer.
+- Cancer screening; although usually computed tomography (CT) or MRI is better at defining the extent and the nature of a suspected cancer.

 There is no special preparation required for most bone x-rays.
 You may be asked to change into a gown before your examination and remove jewelry, eyeglasses and any metal objects during the exam.